Originally published December 2003 *Moved & Edited September 2017

-Here’s how I bed deck hardware with butyl:
+Here’s how to bed deck hardware with Bed-It Tape:

 Step 1 – Countersink the deck holes slightly and then clean everything with Acetone or a similar fast evaporating solvent.
 Be sure your cleaning solvent is compatible with your decks finish.